SocialSupaCrew/NowPlayingList/README.md

 # NowPlayingList
-This little app is made to save into a list every songs that are recognize by the Now Playing feature on the Google Pixel 2
+This little app is made to save into a list every songs that are recognize by the Now Playing feature on the Google Pixel 2.

-I was inspire by this app : [Now Playing History](https://play.google.com/store/apps/details?id=com.greatbytes.nowplayinghistory "Now Playing History")
+It is full writen with Kotlin and it use Room to save the data locally.

+Feel free to contribute if you want to improve the app architecture or anything else.